 Limitations

+Delimitations of the study are as follows.
+This study covers the extent to which a multidisciplinary cognitive support clinic intervention could impact the quality of life experience of unpaid caregivers of people with dementia.
+This study does not cover the quality-of-life experience of people with dementia themselves.
+This study is limited to new caregivers of only newly referred patients to a physician-led cognitive support clinic with multiple geographic locations throughout the Northeastern Pennsylvania region.
+This study focuses specifically on the extent to which a physician-led multidisciplinary clinic intervention impacts quality of life of caregivers of people with dementia.

---Because a purposive convenience sample will be used for this research study, generalizability will be limited.
-Due to the pre-test post-test research design, randomization and a control group will not be used. -Since the researcher only speaks English and no translation services will be available, subjects will be limited to those who can read, write, and speak English.
-Patients who have already received care at the clinic will be excluded.
+Because a purposive convenience sample will be used for this research study, generalizability will be limited.
+Due to the pre-test post-test research design, randomization and a control group will not be used.
+Participation may also be limited by what insurance products the clinic accepts.
+Only two clinic locations in North-Eastern Pennsylvania will participate in this study.
+Since the researcher only speaks English and no translation services will be available, subjects will be limited to those who can read, write, and speak English.
+Patients who have already received care at the clinic will also be excluded from participation in the study.

 Summary

 This chapter outlined key aspects of research methodology, which will be utilized for this study.
 An evaluation of the reliability and validity testing of the selected measurement instruments that will be utilized for this study was provided.